 - The victim, now with no momentum, almost stopped in midair and instantly swung down to the ground.

 - She could be excused for thinking the ride was over, but then the in-flight runner-now flyer, caught up with her and the great transfer of momentum reversed itself.

 - She normally started screaming at this point as she launched to almost match her original speed while the runner dropped to a near stop.
 The acceleration was really surprisingly fast and this transfer of energy went back and forth several times until everything slowed and stopped or…

 - The runner staggered back to the post before the beloved victim could jump free and stagger off to safety and started the whole process over again, because once the runner started to circle the center post, the beloved victim was quickly too high for a safe jump to freedom.

 For most of us, about 3 cycles left both the runner and beloved victim dazed and out of breath.
 She might also complain of mild stomach distress to match an unusual facial skin color.
-Some of us were threatened with terrible sounding types of revenge by beloved victims who had often needed to sit down before they fell down and made random bubbling burp-like noises.
+Some of us were threatened with terrible sounding types of revenge by beloved victims who had often needed to sit down before they fell down while making random bubbling burp-like noises.

 After only a few years – this great swing tragically disappeared for some reason.
 But for the survivors – it created some great memories.
 Many generations of children and teenagers have been denied the epic ride available on the T-Swing, but perhaps lived longer.

 McNear Park is still there.
-The sand filled play area is still there, but it is now filled with really boring toys.
+The trees are much larger and beautiful.
+The sand filled play area is still there, but it is now filled with shiny new and REALLY boring toys.